 Initial values for the ITRO register are preset internally and recalled to RAM registers on power-up.
-These values can be overwritten by the user although this is not suggested as the resulting temperature compensation performance will be compromised.
-Aging adjustment is normally a few ppm and can be handled by writing to the IATR section.
+These values are pre-set in device production and are READ-ONLY.
+They cannot be overwritten by the user.
+If an application requires adjustment of the IATR bits outside the preset values, the user should contact Intersil.

-AGING AND INITIAL TRIM DIGITAL TRIMMING BITS (IDTR0<1:0>)
+AGING AND INITIAL TRIM DIGITAL TRIMMING BITS (IDTRO<1:0>)

 These bits allow ± 30.5 ppm initial trimming range for the crystal frequency.
 This is meant to be a coarse adjustment if the range needed is outside that of the IATR control.
-See Table 11.
+See Table 10.
 The IDTRO register should only be changed while the TSE (Temp Sense Enable) bit is "0".

-The ISL12020M has a preset Initial Digital Trimming value corresponding to the crystal in the module.
-This value is recalled on initial power-up and should never be changed for best temperature compensation performance, although the user may change this preset value to adjust for aging or board mounting changes if so desired.
+The ISL12022M has a preset Initial Digital Trimming value corresponding to the crystal in the module.
+This value is recalled on Initial power-up and is READ-ONLY.
+It cannot be overwritten by the user.